A Day in Athens

 - USD spent on prepaid flight and accommodations: $113.04

 - Ending balance of Euros: €628.78

 Breakdown of costs

 Prepaid Flight Cost:

-- $48 for the four of us, so $24 for James and I at 2 nights
+- $48 for the four of us, therefore $24 for James and I at 2 nights

 Cost Incurred in Athens: